PLSysSec/lio/lio/examples/dclabels.md

   return $ intercalate ";" messages
 ```

 * Modify `handleReq` to ensure that `act` cannot access the data the other than that of the "current user"; at this point the program should throw an exception.
+You may want to look at [LIO.Core](http://hackage.haskell.org/package/lio-0.11.4.1/docs/LIO-Core.html#g:4)'s clearance-manipulation functions.

 * Modify `readAllAct` to address the exception.
 The result of executing this program should be: